AjithKumarRs/iOS-Ecommerce-app/README.md

 ## Acknowledgments

-* A special thanks to [Paul Jeannot](https://github.com/pauljeannot) for his advice and explications.
+* A special thanks to [Paul Jeannot](https://github.com/pauljeannot) for his advice and explanations.